vimc/montagu-api/spec/spec.md

         "name": "member",
         "scope_id": "IC-YellowFever"
     }

+The scope_id is additionally constrained to be a valid ID of the appropriate kind.
+If the scope_prefix is "modelling-group" then the scope_id must be the ID of a modelling group.

 ## POST /users/{username}/actions/remove_all_access/
 Removes all roles from a user that match the given scope.
 If the scope is `*`, all roles are removed.